johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2023-11-27-how-we-fixed-my-seo/index.md

 ## Growtika steps up!

 I wrote ["How I ruined my SEO"](../2023-01-15-how-i-ruined-my-seo/index.md) almost as self therapy.
-I was frustrated that my blog's traffic had dropped.
+I was frustrated that my site's traffic had dropped.
 I knew it didn't really matter; my motivation for writing my blog is, in large part, about creating a long term memory for myself.
 But I was still frustrated.
 I write things that I know people find useful, and so it was suboptimal that my posts were no longer being found.

 I should include myself in that.
 When I'm trying to remember how to do something, and I know I once knew how to do it, I'll often Google it.
-So it was frustrating that my own blog was no longer being found by me.
+So it was frustrating that my own site was no longer being found by me.
 I was missing me.
 Vanity, I know.

 I shared the post on Hacker News, not really expecting much to happen.
 But it ranked, and in amongst the conversation that followed, [someone named Growtika offered to help](https://news.ycombinator.com/item?id=34389421#34390189).